Colour Trends 2021

 A colour that will never go out of fashion, this forgotten classic looks gorgeous on both the cabinets themselves or as a feature wall if you are updating the colours in your existing kitchen.
 Several of today’s most trendy kitchens have incorporated green with walnut wood elements and copper or brass-toned metallics to create a unique and luxurious kitchen space.
+More on green kitchens.

 Green, is a colour that never goes out of fashion, but in 2020 it has become predominant in its sage and other lighter variants.
 Sage provides a soft and subtle alternative to incorporating a darker forest green shade and works beautifully with lighter timbers such as Ash and Oak.
 It also works perfectly on painted walls, carpets or other furnishings as part of a wider interior colour scheme.
 You can use our kitchen design Norwich services to plan your perfect kitchen.

 As a unique alternative to green and blue, teal kitchen cabinets are gaining popularity with homeowners and interior designers, fitting a wide variety of decorative styles and trends.
 Using teal in your kitchen also leaves you with a generous amount of complementary colour pairings, as it matches well with both bright and neutral colour schemes.
 Teal is also a good candidate for your kitchens island counter, creating a sophisticated pop of colour while the rest of the kitchen can stay neutral.

 You can pair your teal cabinetry or wall colour with luxurious brass or copper accents.
 The green patina that appears as the copper ages over time, pairs perfectly with this emerald shade.